Sirr Parker

-Sirr Eluan Parker is a former American football running back for Texas A&M University who played professionally in the National Football League, the Canadian Football League, and the Arena Football League.
+Sirr Eluan Parker is an American former professional football player who was a running back in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
+He played college football for the Texas A&M Aggies.

 Youth and high school

 Sirr Parker, who was raised in South Central Los Angeles and graduated with honors from Alain Leroy Locke High School, was abandoned by his father when he was three, his mother, who struggled with alcoholism and drug abuse, and raised by his grandparents, and later Parker and his infant brother Donyea stayed with his aunt and uncle.
 Parker became the Los Angeles Times player of the year, first-team all-state and a second-team All-American pick by USA Today by leading the Los Angeles area in rushing (4,000 yards) and scoring (50 touchdowns) as a senior at Locke High School while playing for a team that went 0–9 that season.
 He was also the homecoming king and an honor roll student with a 3.9 grade-point average.